The Origin Of Taijiquan

 Yang Lu Chan was somebody that wanted so much to learn, that he went to work in the Chen family as a servant.
 He worked many years in the family, and each night he was stalking the members, as they were practicing, trying to learn the art.
 One night they discovered him but when they saw his persistence and sincerity, and that he had learned already enough by observing only, they accepted him as a student.

 Yang Lu Chan’s family created Yang style Tai Chi Chuan.
 Yang Lu Chan’s grandson, Yang Chen Fu, was the creator of the final form “big frame” as it is known today.His devotional student was Tung Tung(Dong) Ying Jie, the great-grandfather of Master Dong Da De (Alex Dong).

 Alex Dong is our Tai Chi Chuan Master .He visits Greece at least once a year, giving seminars to the students, bringing them to a higher level.

 In our days Tai Chi Chuan has changed a lot of forms and loses his authenticity; so it is very important to be taught from instructors that are closer at its initial roots.

 Points of attention in order to get the full benefits of Tai Chi Chuan.

-In this art, the guidance of a serious instructor and the continuous practice, are both very important elements.
+In this art, the guidance of a serious instructor and the continuous and tireless practice, are both very important elements.
 A Tai Chi Chuan instructor should first be active and conscious in his practice, and should know the way to teach the students.
 Many beginners are persistent in their effort and reach a good level.
 During practice one should be aware so that he doesn’t acquire wrong habits.